vvscode/docs/docs/voice/number-administration.md

 ---
-title: "Number Administration"
+title: Number Administration
-excerpt: ""
+excerpt: ''
 ---
 This document outlines how to administrate numbers through the same endpoints used by the Sinch dashboard.
 It has two logical steps: